cvxpying/GA_RiskHedging/README.md

-# Market Risk Hedging Strategies Using Genetic Algorithm and Solver
+# Market Risk Hedging Using Genetic Algorithm and Solver
 ## Focusing on Maximizing the Sharpe Ratio